|

 The Oklahoma City Bombing:

-caused by more than one bomb.
-A classified report prepared by two
+bombing was caused by more than one bomb.
+A classified report

-independent Pentagon experts has concluded that the destruction of the
+prepared by two independent Pentagon experts has concluded that the

-federal building in Oklahoma City in April 1995 was
+destruction of the federal building in Oklahoma City in April 1995 was caused by

 Cover-up in OKC.
 In